Fórmula, Vol. 3: La Gira

 Fórmula, Vol. 3: La Gira (English: Fórmula, Vol. 3: The Tour) is a concert tour by American singer-songwriter Romeo Santos in support of his fifth studio album, Fórmula, Vol. 3 (2022).
 The tour dates and cities were announced individually through the Santos's social media.
 The tour began on February 10, 2023, in Lima, Peru, and ended on December 16, 2023, in Barcelona, Spain.

-Breaking several records on tickets sales including nine consecutive sold-out shows at Movistar Arena in Santiago, Chile, and four consecutive nights at the Estadio Nacional in Lima, Peru, the tour had a total attendance of 1 million fans It was ranked the 5th most luscrative tour by a Latin Artist of 2023.
-The tour grossed over US$106.2 Million.
+Breaking several records on tickets sales including nine consecutive sold-out shows at Movistar Arena in Santiago, Chile, and four consecutive nights at the Estadio Nacional in Lima, Peru, the tour had a total attendance of 1 million fans It was ranked the 5th most lucrative tour by a Latin Artist of 2023.
+The tour grossed over US$106.2 million.
 On September 19, 2024 it was ranked at 9th of the Top 10 Highest-Grossing Latin Tours in Billboard Boxscore History.

 Background

 On October 19, 2019, Romeo Santos was certified by the Guinness World Records as the best selling tropical solo artist success of his albums Formula Vol. 1 (2011), Formula Vol.2 (2014) and Golden (2017).
-On September 1, 2022, Romeo Santos released his fifth studio album Formula Vol. 3, the third installement of the trilogy of the formula albums.
+On September 1, 2022, Romeo Santos released his fifth studio album Formula Vol. 3, the third installment of the trilogy of the formula albums.
 On November 14, 2022, Santos announce through social media his intentions to tour on Early 2023 starting at Lima, Peru.
 However, unlike his others tours, the tour dates were announced through is social media and local press.
 In February 2023, the US dates were announced and the Europe dates in May of the same year.